MDWdev/womenrising/README.md

 In your config folder, create an 'application.yml' file.
 Once you have done that go into the file and add:
+(note: the 'LINKEDIN_ID' and 'LINKEDIN_SECRET' are from the LinkedIn developer account you set up in the previous step)

 ```yaml
 LINKEDIN_ID: <<your Client ID here>>